-Patients can experience less frequent bowel movements immediately following surgery, due to the fact that there is less volume of food going in to the system and less fiber in the diet.
+Patients can experience less frequent bowel movements following surgery, due to the fact that there is less volume of food going in to the system.
 It is normal to have 1-2 bowel movements per week, but the stools should not be painful or dry.
-The most common reason for constipation after surgery is dehydration.
+The most common reason for constipation after gastric bypass surgery is dehydration.
 This is one important reason to drink at least 64 ounces of water per day!

-If you experience hard painful bowel movements, or if 7 days pass without a bowel movement, you may use the following: Milk Of Magnesia, Colace or other gentle stool softeners and put Benefiber in your protein drink.
+If you experience hard painful bowel movements, or if 7 days pass without a bowel movement, you may use the following: Milk Of Magnesia, Colace, Fleet enemas or other gentle stool softeners.
+Call the office if you try these options and you are still constipated.
 You should then pay close attention to ensuring that you are staying well hydrated thereafter.
 Very few patients develop constipation after surgery if they are drinking enough water.
-If you have a hard stool that won't pass, you may use one or two Fleet enemas from the drugstore.